Pumps, plantwide, and digital transformation - part 1

 The reason is simple: every industry has them - LOTS of them - and virtually every industry spends too much money maintaining them.
 The attitude towards pumps has historically been that because many or perhaps most are spared, a pump failure wasn't really too consequential in terms of process impact and thus didn't justify permanent monitoring - just a walk-around program instead.
 Of course, that doesn't account for pumps handling toxic and/or flammable materials and the ensuing havoc when one fails, catches fire, and brings not just its own process loop but the entire plant to a screeching halt.
 Those applications generally do merit more than monthly rounds with a portable data collector and thus get bona-fide machinery protection.
 In fact, that's one of the primary use cases for the 2300 series monitors in our portfolio.
 But those aren't the class of pumps I'm focused on in this article.

 It's instead the class of pumps where the impetus to do things differently isn't necessarily driven by the consequences of failure - its driven by the high costs of maintenance.
-On those machines, it isn't death but a single cut.
+On those machines, it isn't death by a single cut.
 It's death by a thousand cuts because each one of them can - and often does - inflict a small cut in terms of maintenance costs and the costs of acquiring data.
 If we were talking about a few dozen machines, those costs might get lost in the rounding errors of the overall maintenance budget.

 But rarely is it a few dozen.